Dodgers vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Bogaerts has 35 hits with four doubles, six home runs, 17 walks and 14 RBI.
-He's also stolen three bases.
+- Xander Bogaerts has put up 38 hits with six doubles, six home runs and 19 walks.
+He has driven in 15 runs with four stolen bases.

 Bogaerts Recent Games